How Public Relations Can Get you in Front of Venture Capitalists

 For startups, getting a piece of media coverage is important to drive qualified leads to the site.
 But, it can also be a way to get in front of venture capitalists.
 If you’re a startup looking for your next round, here’s how public relations can help.

-Media opportunities increase brand awareness
+Media opportunities increase brand awareness.

-Media helps your numbers
+Media helps with numbers.